andrew/ultimate-awesome/README.md

 - [awesome-wix](https://github.com/loeiks/awesome-wix) - List of some tools, code packages and tutorials related with Wix ecosystem.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
+- [awesome](https://github.com/mdn/awesome) - A curated list of awesome things related to MDN.
 - [awesome-open-source-marketing](https://github.com/metamatex/awesome-open-source-marketing) - Awesome list of open-source marketing resources.
 - [awesome-czech-covid19](https://github.com/michalbcz/awesome-czech-covid19) - List of links and informations about COVID-19 in Czech Republic.
 Language of list and linked websites is czech.
 - [awesome-tshirts](https://github.com/mikeHTweety/awesome-tshirts) - A repository containing best developer t-shirts on the market.